superman108/Housing-Market-Forecast/README.md

 Ames, founded in 1864, is a college town in the Story County in central Iowa with a population of 66,258 in 2019.
 The city was named after Oakes Ames, a 19th century U.S. congressman from Massachusetts, who was a railroad promoter and never lived in Ames, Iowa [(*source*)](https://www.cityofames.org/about-ames/interesting-facts-about-ames).

 The city is the home of Iowa State University (ISU) with 33,391 registered students in 2019.
-The State University is one of the largest universities in US and it accounts for half of the city population and is the top employer in the city.
+The university is one of the largest universities in US and accounts for half of the city population and is the top employer in the city.
 Ames, IA is the only city in US where half of its residents are enrolled a college.

 Ames hosts multiple federal and state sites:
-- the largest federal animal disease center in the US
+- The largest federal animal disease center in the US
 - USDA's Agricultural Research Service's National Animal Disease Center (NADC)
 - USDA sites for the Animal and Plant Health Inspection Service (APHIS)
-- Ames also hosts the headquarters for the Iowa Department of Transportation ([*source*](https://en.wikipedia.org/wiki/Ames,_Iowa)).
+- Iowa Department of Transportation Headquarters  ([*source*](https://en.wikipedia.org/wiki/Ames,_Iowa)).

 Fun facts about Ames, IA are ([*source*](https://www.thinkames.com/ames-ia-named-best-college-town-in-america/)):
 - Adults with a bachelor’s degree: 62.7%